ProjectMoon/matrix-dicebot/README.md

 !pool 8n    //roll 8 dice, 9-again
 !pool 8ns3  //roll 8 dice, 9-again with only 3 successes for exceptional
 !pool 5rs2  //5 dice, rote quality, 2 successes for exceptional
 ```

 ## Running the Bot

-You can run the bot by creating a bot account, building the dicebot
+You can run the bot by creating a Matrix account for it, building the
-program (either from this repo, and creating a config file that looks
+application, and creating a config file that looks like this:
-like this:

 ```ini
 [matrix]